fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/component-customization.md

 # Component Customization

-This guide explains how to customize the components in the Next.js Portfolio Template to match your design preferences and branding.
+This guide explains how to customize the components in the template to match your design preferences and branding.

 ## Component Structure